LPL Book Clubs

 Book Kits

 Want to start your own book club?
 The La Crosse Public Library is here to help with our wide selection of book discussion kits!
-Each kit includes 5-15 copies of the book, discussion questions, and author information.
+Each kit includes 5-10 copies of the book, discussion questions, and author information.
 Kits circulate for six weeks and holds may be placed on the kits, but cannot be reserved in advance for a specific date.
 Questions?
-Contact our Circulation team: (608) 789-7167.
+Call us at (608) 789-7100.